Swim with Whale Sharks & Giant Mantas

 Photograph hundreds of whale sharks and giant mantas in the warm blue water off the tip of the Yucatan Peninsula as they feed and ather in the largest aggregation in the world.
 Photographer Gregory Sweeney is your escort for this photography tour on our private 36ft charter that leaves daily from the docks of Isla Mujeres.
 We stay all day snorkeling with whale sharks for maximum time in the water photographing and enjoying this incredible encounter.
 The whale sharks feed at the surface making the photo opportunities spectacular and easy.
 Only snorkeling gear is required.
 As we are in blue water, visits by other pelagic species such as sailfish and manta rays are possible.
 Limited to 6 guests only.
 This is a NON SCUBA and suitable for those who are comfortable with a snorkel in open water.

 |Where:||Isla Mujeres and the Gulf of Mexico|

 |Participants:||Limited to 7|

 |Encounters:||4 days on a private charter leaving from Isla Mujeres early morning and returning late afternoon (complying with regulations).
 Each day will be spend locating and swimming with whale sharks or Mantas and moving with the aggregation.|

 - 4 days on the water in our chartered boat

 - 5 nights in a beachside resort (Playa Media Luna) with swimming pool and shared room equipped with tv, free wifi, phone, AC

 - weight belts

-- A shared golf cart to help move equipment to/from the boat
+- A shared golf cart or taxi to help move equipment to/from the boat

 - Light breakfast (at hotel) and Lunch (on boat)